HelloYeew/blog/README.md

 # Blog

 The blog made using Next.js and TailwindCSS.
-Currently in heavy development process.
+Currently in heavy development process but can post now.

 ## Start development